Former inmates getting a second chance with the Buffalo Hand Crew

 "Pretty much 10 years behind bars," said crew captain Jonala Vann.

-"I did three years and ten months," said Superintendent Dalton Harris Jr.
+"I did three years and ten months," said Superintendent Daton Harris Jr.

 Harris said poor choices landed him in prison.
 But when he got behind those cold steel bars, he decided to become an inmate firefighter because the grueling job offered time off his sentence.
 After a while, he grew a passion for it.
 When he was released, he wanted to transition what he learned as an inmate into a career at a fire department.